Womoemy/rock_paper_scissors/README.md

 ## Rock Paper Scissors

-This a web version of the classic game - Rock Paper Scissors, made using JS, CSS and HTML.
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) made using JS, CSS and HTML.

+### Screenshot

-It is fully responsive and available online at - [live](https://womoemy.github.io/rock_paper_scissors/)
+It is fully responsive and available online at - [live site](https://womoemy.github.io/rock_paper_scissors/)